HashemAlhariry/ITI-Labs/README.md

 # ITI_Labs
-ITI labs for all courses taken
+all labs taken for all courses